gerd-moellmann/emacs-with-cl-packages/README.md

     %lldb ../mac/Emacs.app/Contents/MacOS/Emacs
     ```
     Then `run` (or better, `run -Q`).
-1. Now cause your crash to occur, go `up` to the frame of interest, and use `xprint` on the potentially problematic variables.
+1. Now cause your crash to occur, go `up` to the frame of interest, and use `xprint`, `p`, etc. on the potentially problematic variables.
 2. You can also try `gui` which is a little curses-based terminal GUI inside lldb (slow for me though).

 ## Notes